mousebird-consulting-inc/WhirlyGlobe/tutorial/android/building-from-source.md

 ![SDK Location in Android Studio](resources/android-sdk-location-in-android-studio.png)

-## Building an AAR
+### Building an AAR

-The `.aar` is the binary packaging format Android uses, similar to Java's `.jar`.
+The `.aar` is the binary package container format Android uses, an extension to Java's `.jar` container.
 Through gradle, we create an AAR of WhirlyGlobe-Maply that you can copy over to your Hello Earth project.
-First, make sure you are in the directory:
+First, make sure you are in the Android directory:

 ```
 WhirlyGlobe/WhirlyGlobeSrc/Android